billythegoat356/Vulture/README.md

 <strong>
 Vulture is a tool written in Python3 allowing you to gain access
 <br>
-to all the files of the victim's computer without any permissions.
+to all the files of another computer in a terminal interface
 <br><br><br>
 </strong>
 <img src="https://cdn.discordapp.com/attachments/940036299941904405/950168655453364254/unknown.png" width="750", height="550">